paulejarvis/Playbook/README.md

 ## What is Playbook?

 Playbook is a platform for integrated business processes.
-Playbook *treats process like code* and uses a data model that represents business processes as People, Process, and Technology objects with relationships between these objects.
+Playbook *treats process like data* and uses a data model that represents business processes as People, Process, and Technology objects with relationships between these objects.
 The [Playbook Ontology](https://github.com/paulejarvis/Playbook/blob/master/Data%20Structure%20and%20Ontology/Playbook%20Ontology.md) describes the data model in further detail.

 ## Why is this valuable?